kevL/yata/ReadMe.txt

 Appendix J: the Property Panel

-Yata can display the content of a selected row, or of a row with selected cell(s), vertically in a panel that appears at the right.
-Click the small unlabeled button that's just beneath the Close button on the title bar to open and close the Property Panel.
+Yata can display the content of a selected row, or of a row with selected cell(s), vertically in a panel that initially appears at the right.
+Click the button - it has a treelike graphic - that's just beneath the Close button on Yata's title bar to open and close the Property Panel.

 Cell-values can be edited in the Property Panel by left-clicking a value field.
 To accept an edit, press Enter or left-click on the panel; to cancel an edit,